TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 #### Challenge

 **OCR** is a technology that enables you to convert different types of documents (e.g., scanned documents, PDF files or images captured by a digital camera) into editable and searchable data.
-An OCR system consists of pre-processing module, word recognition module and post-processing module, which are pipelined together to retrieve a relevant scanned document.
+An OCR system consists of a pre-processing module, a word recognition module and a post-processing module, which are pipelined together to retrieve a relevant scanned document.

 ![image](ocr_flowchart.png)

 For this project, each team is assigned **a pair of research papers** from the *OCR post-processing* literature.
 You will study the papers carefully and implement the algorithms, from scratch, in `R`. **Paper assignments will be posted to a piazza post specific to individual teams**.

 You will also receive a set of 97 pairs of text files.
 For each pair, you have a ground-truth text file and a *[Tesseract](https://en.wikipedia.org/wiki/Tesseract_(software))* processed file as the *input* for the task.

+For the submission in [courseworks](https://courseworks2.columbia.edu/courses/69338/assignments/), you will submit the line to your team's GitHub repo that contains your codes and a **testing report** (must be a reproducible R notebook or a similar format) on the algorithms in terms of a side-by-side comparison of their performance and computational efficiency.
+For the presentation, each team should briefly explain what each algorithm does, how the evaluation was carried out, and what are the main results.

+All developments need to be carried out in the group-shared private repo on [https://www.github.com/TZstatsADS/] with clear project management log, taking advantage of GitHub issues.

 #### Evaluation criteria
 - Readabiity and reproducibility of codes;